wvdtoorn/slurm-job-util/README.md

 `slurm-job-util` is a utility package for managing SLURM jobs on remote hosts.
 It provides functionalities to rsync files, submit jobs, watch job outputs, cancel jobs, and view the job queue.

+## Features

+- Rsync files to and from remote hosts
+- Submit SLURM jobs, using a local or remote sbatch script
+- Watch SLURM job outputs
+- Cancel SLURM jobs
+- Show my SLURM queue

+## Requirements

+- Python 3.10 or later
+- `rsync` on local machine
+- remote host is a SLURM cluster
+- valid entry in your `~/.ssh/config` file for the login node of the remote host

 ## Installation

 To install the package, run: